cardboardcode/cardboardcode.github.io/_posts/2026-03-25-agentic_coding_experimentations.md

 Below you will see a list of tasks I assigned to the Agentic Coder and their respective results:

 > Note that this list will be updated as and when I run more experiments.
+Last updated on `25th March 2026`.

 | **Task Description** | Standardise naming within a folder containing sub-folders whose labels contain fragmented naming conventions but adhere to human-understandable numerical sequence |
 |:----------|:----------|